outdevnull/shelly/fanController/README.md

 # Shelly Bathroom Fan Humidity Control

 Intelligent bathroom fan control using dew point and absolute humidity calculations to detect showers and manage fan runtime.
-Runs on a Shelly switch device with an external Shelly H&T G3 sensor.
+Runs on a Shelly 1 Gen3 switch device with an internal and external Shelly H&T G3 sensor.

 ## How It Works